Skip to content

 Posted by, Cameo on 6 Jan 2024

 Passkeys are the “new black” in the world of authentication!
 Cameo has supported logging in with a passkey long before they were called passkeys1.
-Now, password managers and many websites are starting to support passkeys, which makes logins easier and safer.
+Now, password managers and many websites and apps support passkeys.
+They makes logins easier and safer.

 Contents